 What are the health risks?

-Asbestos fibres only pose a risk to one’s health when they become airborne and are inhaled into the lungs.
-Once in the lungs, they cause a biochemical reaction in certain individuals, which may result in disease.
-Health risk increase with the amount of fibres inhaled and in most cases diseases have been associated with heavy exposure over many years.
+Asbestos fibres pose a health risk when they become airborne and are inhaled into the lungs.
+Once in the lungs, they cause a biochemical reaction in certain individuals, which may result in illness.
+The risk of developoing an illness increases, with the amount of fibres inhaled and in most cases illnesses have been associated with heavy exposure over many years.

-Three specific diseases have been linked with exposure to asbestos:
+Three illnesses have been linked with exposure to asbestos:

 • Asbestosis: A scaring of the lungs